The High-Stakes Microchip Rush: More Copper, Less Drama

 Molybdenum | Alternative to copper | Still in research phase |

-what's next for microchips isn’t about replacing one metal with another—it’s about finding the perfect balance of materials to fine-tune performance, efficiency, and cost.
+What's next for microchips isn’t about replacing one metal with another—it’s about finding the perfect balance of materials to improve performance, efficiency, and cost.

 FAQs